albertoursino/steam-database/README.md

 capable of querying a database, always created by us, inspired by the homonymous and famous game platform, [Steam](https://store.steampowered.com/).

 To use the application just download the file named "SteamApp.jar".
-To query the database you must first contact us (see authors) in order to create an account with the appropriate permissions.
+To query the database you must first contact us (see authors) in order to create an account within it with the appropriate permissions.

-Minimum version of java supported: 13.0.1
+Minimum version of java jdk supported: 13.0.1

 License
 =======